 Within the data there are widespread instances of overlap and duplication of park and green space land.
 These fall into two categories:

 We have taken every effort to remove all instances of overlapping and duplication from the data as accurately as possible within our scope.
 As previously noted we are reliant on the dataset published by OS and will continue to work with them to support their verification process where we are able.
+We have noted accuracy-related revisions between the April 2019 and April 2020 releases of the OS Greenspace data and it is for this reason we do not feel able to draw comparisons between the findings of the first two releases of the Green Space Index.
+If you find any inaccuracies whilst browsing the OS Greenspace product you can report these using the contact form on the OS website, selecting "Map errors and omissions".

 Whilst the majority of the Green Space Index is compiled using the OS Open Greenspace product, some measures are calculated by combining analysis of this with population data.
-In all instances we use data from the 2011 census, retrieved from the Office for National Statistics website and the Scotland's Census website.
-In the case of population figures for Data Zones in Scotland this is included within the Data Zone Boundaries 2011 published by the Scottish Government and retrieved from the data.gov.uk website.

 When visualising data we have produced a separate WebApp for each NUTS1 statistical region in Great Britain.
 Within each App we use 2011 Lower Layer Super Output Area (LSOA) boundaries for England and Wales and 2011 Data Zone (DZ) boundaries for Scotland.
-All analysis and calculations to compile the Index and data for display on WebApps have been carried out using full clipped boundaries.
+All analysis and calculations to compile the Index and data for display on WebApps have been carried out using full resolution clipped boundaries.
 To aid load times and provide as smooth a user experience as possible, however, we have presented the data on the WebApps using generalised clipped and super generalised clipped boundaries in England and Wales, which toggle based on the zoom extent of the map.
 Generalised and super-generalised Data Zone boundaries are not available so we have simplified the full resolution boundaries using the Douglas-Peucker algorithm with the same tolerances as used in the generalised and super-generalised LSOA boundaries.

 A ten-minute walking distance is a well-established measure of an acceptable distance for a resident to be from their nearest park or green space.
 Calculating where and how many people are not served by a park or green space within a ten-minute walk can offer a useful addition to judging provision levels with overall quantity alone not capturing distribution of green space across communities.
 The ten-minute walking distance is referenced in our Green Spaces for Good strategy document, whilst in the United States the "10 Minute Walk" campaign led by The Trust for Public Land in partnership with the National Recreation and Park Association and Urban Land Institute aims to ensure that every US citizen has a park within a ten-minute walk of where they live.